 - Take a 500ml clean container (approx. 16 ounces) bottle.

-- In order to remove any air bubbles, slowly pour the sesame oil on top.
+- To remove any air bubbles, slowly pour the sesame oil on top.
 Make sure the oil is at least 1 inch from the top of the plant material.
 Add the essential oils.

 - Secure the lid and give it a nice shake.
 Place the infused herbs somewhere warm with some sunlight for about two weeks.